-Postscript: There’s quite a few similarities between this case and the murder of William Wood on the road between Disley and Whaley Bridge in 1823, in that some of the accused said they’d been forced to take part by an older accomplice.
+Postscript: There’s quite a few similarities between this case and the murder of William Wood on the road between Disley and Whaley Bridge in 1823, in that the accused said he’d been forced to take part by an older accomplice.
 (Click to view the start of the 10-part series.)

 My thanks to Lee for sending this photo of three of the accused leaving Manchester Crown Court; Howe (far right), Bailey (centre) and Murray (partially obscured at far left).

 Mike also managed to track down some more detailed information about the murders.
 Click here to view.